kalxas/rasdaman/doc/main/02_inst-guide.rst

     http://localhost:8080/rasdaman/ows

-7. You will find the rasdaman installation under ``/opt/rasdaman/``; `rasdaman.war` and `def.war` are installed in ``/var/lib/tomcat/webapps``.

-8. If SELinux is running then likely some extra configuration is needed to get petascope run properly.
+7. If SELinux is running then likely some extra configuration is needed to get petascope run properly.
 See :ref:`here <selinux-configuration>` for more details.